Gomez (band): How We Operate (2006–2007)

 Gomez's fifth studio record, How We Operate, was produced by Gil Norton and released on 2 May 2006.
 The record was developed in the band's studio and later recorded in 6 weeks at RAK Studios, London.
 The album's title track was featured in the Grey's Anatomy episode "Deterioration of the Fight or Flight Response", and, as an iconic song from the show's soundtrack, it was also covered by Kevin McKidd in the season seven musical episode "Song Beneath the Song".
 On 14 February 2006, their song "Get Miles" was featured in the House episode "Distractions", and on 6 March 2007, their song "See the World" was featured in the House episode "Half-Wit".
 "See the World" was also featured in the Bones episode "Widow's Son in the Windshield".

-In 2005, Gomez signed a deal with Dave Matthews' ATO Records.
-Under the new label, the band released their first live album, Out West, in June 2005.
-The double disc CD was compiled from shows recorded at San Francisco's Fillmore Theater in January 2005.
 In January 2006, the band performed on Jam Cruise before returning to the studio to put the final touches on How We Operate.
 After playing the SxSW music festival in Austin, they debuted material from the upcoming release in several US cities.
 The band's 2006 spring tour included stops in Asheville, Chicago, Minneapolis, Kansas City, Denver, San Francisco, and Portland.
 They also performed at several large outdoor festivals, including the Beale Street and Bonnaroo Festivals in Tennessee, the Jazzfest in New Orleans and Sasquatch Festival in George, WA.

 A collection titled Five Men in a Hut was released on 17 October 2006.
 The two-disc album consists of released and unreleased tracks recorded under the Hut/Virgin label from 1998–2004.
 A DVD with music videos and interviews from their time with Hut was also released.
 They were also one of the bands featured on a John Lennon tribute aired on BBC Radio 2 to mark the 25th anniversary of the musician's death.
 Gomez performed "Hey Bulldog" by The Beatles, and "Instant Karma!" by Lennon.
 "How We Operate" is also the ending song to the 2007 remake of the horror film The Hitcher, and acts as the title music for the pilot episode of The Riches.

+In 2007, Gomez recorded a cover of The Band's hit "Up On Cripple Creek" for the tribute album Endless Highway: The Music of The Band.
+Their song "How We Operate" was played in the final scene of the film The Hitcher.
+Gomez continued to tour, including a co-headlining 2007 US tour with label-mate Ben Kweller.
+The band toured Australia and New Zealand before going back to the United States for a second headlining leg of their US tour.
+On 2 March 2007, Gomez recorded a concert at the Vic Theater in Chicago, Illinois, that was streamed via MSN Music.
+Ian Ball released a solo project, an album entitled Who Goes There.
+In 2008, Gomez opened several shows for Dave Matthews Band.